-When I first opened my grandfather's case file (about 500 pages) from the Office of the Custodian, there was a handwritten number: 9609.
+When I first opened my grandfather's file (about 500 pages), there was a handwritten number: 9609.
 What did this mean?
-It dawned on me that 9609 was my grandfather's Internee number, assigned by the Office of the Custodian, the government authority that organized and implemented the Internment and Dispossession of Japanese Canadians from 1942-49.
+It dawned on me that 9609 was my grandfather's internee number, assigned by the Office of the Custodian, the government authority.
 Out of the 15,000 case files on every single Japanese Canadian adult who was interned, grandfather Kunimatsu Saimoto was 9609.

 I had heard stories about my grandfather, but had never met him.
 Both he and my grandmother died before I was born.
-I had seen family photos of his 4 seiner boats, of the family, of his house and car in Steveston before the war.
-Like every granddaughter, I wanted to know more about who my grandfather was.
+I had seen family photos of his four seiner boats, of the family, of his house and car in Steveston, B.C., before the war.
+Like every granddaughter, I wanted to know more about my grandfather.

-Then I thought, what could these government documents tell me?
+What could these government documents - declassified by the Landscapes of Injustice national university research project - tell me?
 As I read every page, tears began streaming down my face.
 Like any government authority that aims to systematically erase a people while telling themselves they were doing nothing wrong, they took meticulous, detailed records to an astonishing degree.
-The Internment and Dispossession of Japanese Canadians was a machine of organization and administration, and everything was documented.
+The internment and dispossession of Japanese Canadians was a machine of organization and administration, and everything was documented.

-As I continued to read, I started to read into the mountains of legal, financial and administrative details - the measurements of his boats, the age of the new diesel engine he had bought just prior to the war, how many lots the family house in Steveston sat on; the number of bedrooms, etc. Gradually, as I connected the dots, a clear picture started to emerge about who my grandfather was as a person.
+As I continued to read, I noted the mountains of legal, financial and administrative details - the measurements of his boats, the age of the new diesel engine he had bought just prior to the war, how many lots the family house in Steveston sat on, the number of bedrooms etc. Gradually, as I connected the dots, a clear picture started to emerge about who my grandfather was as a person.

-What I knew from my family was that Kunimatsu was born in 1890 in a tiny poor fishing village in Waka-yama prefecture.
-His older brother, who was a torpedo gunner in the Japanese navy, advised him to immigrate to Canada at age 16 in 1907 to avoid conscription and to build a fortune in the land of opportunity.
-With a grade 6 education and not knowing a word of English, he settled in Steveston and became a fish buyer, owning 4 seiner boats, and having 200 fishermen under contract working for him.
-As a fish buyer, he bought and consolidated individual fishermen catch to sell by volume contract to the canneries.
+What I knew from my family was that Kunimatsu was born in 1890 in a tiny poor fishing village in Wakayama prefecture.
+His older brother, who was a torpedo gunner in the Japanese navy, advised him to immigrate to Canada at the age of 16 in 1907 to avoid conscription and to build a fortune in the land of opportunity.
+With a Grade 6 education and not knowing a word of English, he settled in Steveston and became a fish buyer.
+He owned four boats and had 200 fishermen working for him and sold fish by volume contract to the canneries.
 He married my grandmother and had 10 children.
-They lived in a detached house in Steveston and he drove a new 1939 Dodge.
-He sponsored many friends from his hometown to immigrate to Canada.
-He had guts, he was business savvy; he was honourable, and he was a family man.
+They lived in a detached house and he drove a new 1939 Dodge.
+He had guts, he was business savvy, he was honourable and he was a family man.

 As I continued to read, what emerged was that Kunimatsu was an activist.
-Not in the modern sense, holding up placards chanting anti-this or "Occupy Powell Street".
-He did not riot in the streets, loot stores, nor burn down police stations, although I'm sure he felt the same kind of anger at the injustices being perpetrated.
+Not in the modern sense, by holding up placards and chanting.
+He did not riot in the streets, loot stores, nor burn down police stations, although I'm sure he felt the same kind of anger.
 As a new Canadian, he thoroughly learned and adapted to Canadian power structures and institutional systems rooted in democracy.
-He was street smart, stood up for what he believed in, and had a strong and embodied sense of his own value and the value of what he had built.
-For him, this was manifested in the incredible detail and deep knowledge he had on how the Canadian 'system' worked.
+He was street smart, stood up for what he believed in and had a strong and embodied sense of his own value and the value of what he had built.
+For him, this was manifested in the incredible detail and deep knowledge he had on how the Canadian system worked.
 He used the system to peacefully stand up for himself, for what he believed was fair, for what he believed was just.
-Bottom-line, he did not become a victim to injustice.
+Bottom line, he did not become a victim to injustice.
 By using the system within the system, he valiantly challenged it.